 Feeling down from time to time is not unusual, but when those moments seem to hang on and just won’t let go, it might mean you have depression.

-Depression is one of the most common widespread mental health conditions in the world and one of the most misunderstood.
+Depression is one of the most common widespread mental health conditions globally and one of the most misunderstood.
+The

-It’s more than just feeling down.
-Some people describe depression as feeling numb or “living in a black hole.”
+Depression is more than just feeling down.
+Some people describe it as feeling numb or “living in a black hole.”